-Global Network of Water Museums; A "priority initiative" of UNESCO's Intergovernmental Hydrological Programme
+Global Network of Water Museums: A "flagship initiative" of UNESCO's Intergovernmental Hydrological Programme

 Please briefly describe your Water ChangeMaker journey

 In a context of growing water crisis exacerbated by climate vagaries worldwide, water education plays a key role to promote more sustainable water uses and mitigate climate impacts.
 In the last years, several international programs have been created to improve climate resilience by strengthening water education.
 However, water museums until 2017– despite their fundamental role in educating large audiences worldwide on the role of water in Earth’s climate system – have been rarely considered and involved in these programs.
 Our journey started to overcome this barrier.
 An unconventional coalition of water museums brought this issue to the attention of large international organizations to get due recognition.
 Indeed water museums display a unique repository of humankind’s connections with water and its natural, cultural, tangible, and intangible heritage.
 They exhibit artifacts, traditional knowledge and techniques to preserve the world’s outstanding variety of water-related assets that have been passed down through generations.
 In a tremendous variety of environments, ingenious solutions were found to adapt to climate vagaries and manage water efficiently and sustainably.
 Although past knowledge is crucial to inform strategies aimed at mitigating today's climate change and water-related impacts, there is a serious risk to obliterate this unique ‘watery heritage’.

 Please describe the change that your initiative created and how was it achieved